Job not completed yet: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Wednesday said the nation must carry forward the gains (of the war on terror) towards enduring peace and stability.According to the Inter-Services Public Relations (ISPR), the army chief said this while addressing the officers and faculty of the Command and Staff College in Quetta.
+ISLAMABAD: Chief of Army Staff (COAS) General Qamar Javed Bajwa Wednesday said the nation must carry forward gains (of the war on terror) towards enduring peace and stability.According to the Inter-Services Public Relations (ISPR), the army chief said this while addressing the officers and faculty of Command and Staff College in Quetta.

-ISLAMABAD: Chief of the Army Staff (COAS) General Qamar Javed Bajwa on Wednesday said the nation must carry forward the gains (of the war on terror) towards enduring peace and stability.According to the Inter-Services Public Relations (ISPR), the army chief said this while addressing the officers and faculty of the Command and Staff College in Quetta.
+ISLAMABAD: Chief of Army Staff (COAS) General Qamar Javed Bajwa Wednesday said the nation must carry forward gains (of the war on terror) towards enduring peace and stability.According to the Inter-Services Public Relations (ISPR), the army chief said this while addressing the officers and faculty of Command and Staff College in Quetta.

 Comments